wagnerck/linux-articles/LUKS and Clevis.md

 # Auto-unlocking a LUKS-encrypted root volume with Clevis and a TPM (Debian/Ubuntu)

-_v1_ : 07/03/2025 : Christian Wagner - wagnerck@fastmail.com : https://rainygarden.net/ : https://github.com/wagnerck : written by a human being and not a language model
+_v1.1_ : 07/06/2025 : Christian Wagner : wagnerck@fastmail.com : https://rainygarden.net/ : https://github.com/wagnerck : written by a human being and not a language model

 The ability for Windows and Mac OS to automatically unlock an encrypted boot volume using security hardware (a TPM on PC equipment, the T2 chip on recent Macs) is a feature that Linux distributions mostly lack by default.
 You can implement this functionality yourself on most Linux installs, using a number of different tools (like `systemd-cryptenroll` and others), but these implementations can tend to be fragile.
 It becomes easy to lock yourself out of your boot device if something goes slightly wrong, and the initial configuration can be difficult and risky.

 This article outlines a very quick and relatively robust method for automatically unlocking a LUKS-encrypted root volume via a Trusted Platform Module on Debian Linux (tested on version 12 "Bookworm" and up) and on Ubuntu (tested on v24.04 LTS "Noble Numbat" and up).
 It uses the Clevis decryption framework and makes minimal changes to the existing configuration; specifically, it works with traditional `mkinitramfs` and does not require switching to Dracut or another toolset for creating a boot image.
 It only uses packages from the default repositories, and does not require modifying any system files like `/etc/crypttab`.
-It can be configured with varying kinds of seals on the encryption keys (known as "PCRs"), so that hardware or firmware modifications will prevent the auto-unlock from occurring.
+It can be configured with varying kinds of cryptographic seals on the encryption keys (known as "PCRs"), so that hardware or firmware modifications will prevent the auto-unlock from occurring.
 And, most importantly I believe, it also leaves the existing method for manual unlocking in place, so the root volume can still be accessed if something goes awry (like one of the seals getting triggered accidentally).

 Due to a lack of time and hardware resources, this method has only been tested on on actual physical hardware with Debian 13 "Trixie", with the other configurations tested in virtual machines.
 Additional testing by other folks would be great to hear about.

 This method requires a supported Linux distro, a PC or virtual machine with a Trusted Platform Module (v2), and an existing encrypted root volume, preferably set up by the distro installer using LUKS and LVM during the initial system install, as those volumes will be the most consistent.
+It is technically possible to use this method on a system that has a TPM but does not use Secure Boot, but this is not recommended and has not been tested by the author of this article.

-These are the tested configurations:
+These are the tested distributions and their partition setups:

 * _Debian 12 and 13 installers_: choose the "Guided - Use entire disk and set up encrypted LVM" option
 * _Ubuntu 24.04 LTS installer_: choose "Advanced Features" on the "Disk setup" page, and then "Use LVM and encryption"
 * _Ubuntu 25.04 installer_: select "Encrypt with a passphrase" during the installation process

 Encrypting an existing cleartext root partition, using more complicated LUKS/LVM configurations, using Clevis on other distributions, or using other drive encryption methods are currently outside the scope of this guide.
 These instructions should also not be performed on any system that already has an auto-unlock method configured, like with `systemd-cryptenroll` or a similar tool.
+These instructions are _not recommended_ for use on remote servers where physical access is not available, unless alternative methods for accessing the boot console are available (like remote KVM, a BMC, an SSH server in the boot image via DropBear, or others).

 ---